CENOS-Platform/cenos-docs-antennas/docs/results-overview.md

 </p>

-You will find a **touchstone file** corresponding to your case results for future processing.
-You will also find an image corresponding to the **Smith Chart**!
+The **touchstone file** corresponding to your case results for future processing will be available here!
+In addition, _CENOS Radio Frequency_ provides you with an image corresponding to the **Smith Chart**!

 <p align="center">